polkadot-js/docs/docs/substrate/extrinsics.md

   - `allow_burn`: If `true` then assets may be destroyed in order to complete the refund.

+   It will fail with either [`Error::ContainsHolds`] or [`Error::ContainsFreezes`] if  the asset account contains holds or freezes in place.

    Emits `Refunded` event when successful.

 ### refundOther(id: `Compact<u32>`, who: `MultiAddress`)